|

 I have retained "enriched" and "impoverished" because

-and more synapses, and "impoverished" means a condition of less
+activity and more synapses, and "impoverished" means a condition

-of both.
-The relative desirability of points on the spectrum between the
+of less of both.
+The relative desirability of points on the spectrum between

-extremes of these conditions depends on what an organism needs to do to
+the extremes of these conditions depends on what an organism needs to

-evolutionary theory.
-How enriched does a brain have to be to comport a
+standard evolutionary theory.
+How enriched does a brain have to be to

-body in weightlessness and how enriched to run a business office?
+comport a body competently in weightlessness and how enriched to run a business office?

-intelligence emphasized during schooling.
-Extreme enrichment might be
+skills emphasized during schooling.
+Extreme enrichment likely would be

 maladaptive in a work-for-wages terrestrial milieu.
 "Young children